Paladins-Inn/torganized-play-users/README.md

 Module | Description | Deployment
 ----|----|----
 dcis-users-amqp | The asynchronous part of the dcis-users SCS.
-It listens to AMQP for it's actions. | Java Library dcis-users | The synchronous part of the dcis-users.
-The web ui and the APIs provided resides in this deployment. | Java Library torganized-play-users-api | The model for the users part.
-It depends on spring but not on spring-boot. | OCI Container torganized-play-users-persistence | The persistence layer.
-It depends on spring-data-jpa. | OCI Container
+It listens to AMQP for it's actions. | OCI Container dcis-users-http | The synchronous part of the dcis-users.
+The web ui and the APIs provided resides in this deployment. | OCI Container torganized-play-users-api | The model for the users part.
+It depends on spring but not on spring-boot. | Public Library torganized-play-users-persistence | The persistence layer.
+It depends on spring-data-jpa.
+It is shared between both containers. | Private Library

 ## Architecture

 tl;dr (ok, only the bullshit bingo words):

+* Self Contained Systems
+* Event Driven
 * Immutable Objects
 * Relying heavily on generated code
 * 100 % test coverage of human generated code